Ella-Hoeppner/SSE/README.md

 A parser for **S**ugared **S**-**E**xpressions.

 ### todo
-* Track all positioning while parsing, including whitespace
-  * with this it should be possible to:
-    * losslessly reconstruct the original tree from a `SyntaxTree`
-    * identify, for a given line number and character position, where in the syntax tree it falls
+high priority:
+* BUG: Parsing never finishes when there are multiple top-level forms in grammars with operators that consume to the left
 * pretty printing
+* generate info necessary for coloring text
-* have a flag to treat certain tags (or context tags?) as whitespace, from the outside
+* have a flag to treat certain context tags as comments
-  * this is necessary for comments, to make sure they don't get included in the syntax tree
-  * prove this works with a clj example with a comment
+  * have a function for removing all of these from an AST
+  * these shouldn't be included in the left/right consumption counts for operators

+low priority:
-* support turning a `Sexp` back into a `SyntaxTree` for a given `SyntaxGraph`
+* support for custom pretty-printing/formatting logic
+  * this will be useful for things like putting names and bindings on the same line in `let`, or doing spacing differently than normal for certain special forms like `fn`
+  * I guess this could work by giving the formatter a collection of (pattern, rule) pairs, where each pattern is a syntax tree (plus a context, maybe?) with one or more holes in it, and the rule describes how to format stuff inside of one of those holes.
+So like for `let` formatting, the pattern might look like `(let [<HOLE 1>] <HOLE 2>)`, and the rule might be like `in HOLE 1, place each group of 2 on the same line`
+    * I guess this is kinda like part of a regex system. might want a general AST-regex system for other purposes like searching...
 * validate the coherence of syntax graph
   * things to validate:
     * no `ContextTag`s or `Tag`s should be duplicated